Who’s the best League of Legends support player? And why? Fans will argue about this for hours, but the truth is, we cannot really know.

 It’s also possible to obtain mouse and keyboard movements, something widely used to distinguish cheaters, but in this case to actually measure player reaction times and concentration.

 The fact that players have certain assigned roles further simplifies the situation.
 You can tell the AWPer in CS:GO by the fact that they have the AWP, and the jungler in LoL will be labelled as such in the data.

 Where a lot of traditional sports research first focuses on automatically determining the role of the player, we can jump straight into figuring out what it means that a player is good.

 Of course, this would not be an article about esports if I didn’t mention patches at least once.
 Yes, patches exist and will hinder this type of research just as much as anything else regarding esports machine learning.
 When it comes to high-level decision-making and team play, dealing with patches will certainly be a nuisance.
 That bridge needs to be crossed when we come to it.

 Right now we barely have any statistics about players that go beyond what is provided by the game.
 And adapting to patches is a skill in itself, so measuring player performance between patches is something we could and should be doing too.

 Given the richness and the depth of data available, there is simply no reason why esports should not be at the forefront of research about team composition and performance.
 It should be traditional sports looking to us for guidance, not the other way round.

 Dr Darina Goldin is the director of data science at Bayes Esports.
-She started playing competitive Team Fortress 2 in grad school.
+She started playing competitive Team Fortress 2 in graduate school.
 While no longer an active gamer, she is still an avid esports fan.
 At Bayes, she has created numerous predictive models for Counter Strike, Dota2 and League of Legends.
-When not crunching numbers, you can find her at the gym training Brazilian Jiu Jitsu.
+When not crunching numbers, you can find her at the gym training in Brazilian Jiu Jitsu.